proroklab/graph-conv-memory/README.md

 from gcm.edge_selectors.temporal import TemporalBackedge

-# Maximum number of nodes in the graph.
-Reduce this to reduce memory usage.
-Note that GCM will
+# graph_size denotes the maximum number of observations in the graph, after which
-# forget observations older than this
+# the oldest observations will be overwritten with newer observations
 graph_size = 128
 # Define the GNN used in GCM.
 The following is the one used in the paper
 # Make sure you define the first layer to match your observation space